When many of us think of reasons why someone would get a motorcycle, dreamy thoughts of freedom and rebelliousness often spring to mind.

 It involves a few things, and we’re not just talking price range.
 When buying a motorcycle, you need to be honest with yourself.
 How skilled are you as a rider?
 Can you handle a larger or more powerful bike?
 That might be a hard truth to face as a newer rider, but you can always upgrade as you gain experience.

 The second part of this question is how you intend to use your motorcycle.
-Are you planning on short commutes, long road trips, or something in between?
+Are you planning on long road trips, short commutes, or something in between?
 This will affect what type of motorcycle you want.
 Having the right bike for you will help make you a safer rider.

 No matter how skilled you are as a rider, there’s always room to get better.